grange85/ahfow-www/collections/_posts/2003/2003-08-14-damon-and-naomi-recording-new-album.markdown

 - damon & naomi
 tags: []
 ---
-<p>Damon & Naomi are recording new tracks for an album.
-Some of the material will be debuted in the three upcoming shows the duo have scheduled which include a support slot for the excellent Clientele in NYC.</p>
+Damon & Naomi are recording new tracks for an album.
+Some of the material will be debuted in the three upcoming shows the duo have scheduled which include a support slot for the excellent Clientele in NYC.